 What Causes Upper Respiratory Infections in Felines?

-What Are the Symptoms of an Upper Respiratory Infection?
+What Are the Signs of an Upper Respiratory Infection?

 URIs are similar to a human cold.
 A lot of the signs of a URI are found in the nose and throat area.
 Sick cats might experience sneezing, congestion, runny nose, red eyes, sores on the mouth, fever, lethargy, and lack of appetite.